malachi-iot/estdlib/docs/container/unordered_map.md

 * null = null key_type. meta content (gc flag = 0)
 * sparse = null key_type. meta content (gc flag = 1)

+### sparse mode

+Primary purpose is as a placeholder in a bucket so that null entries don't interrupt discovery of active entries

+This way a bucket can effectively have a bunch of empty slots from prior deletions without needing to move the active entry to the front of the bucket.

 # Structures

 ## control_type